wp-plugins/powr-poll/readme.txt

 = <a href='http://www.powr.io/tutorials/how-to-add-poll-plugin-to-your-wordpress-site'>2 MINUTE INSTALL</a> =
 <br>
 = Free Features =
-* Unlimited inputs for text, dropdowns, checkboxes, and more.
+* Add form inputs for text, dropdowns, checkboxes, email, and more.
 * Choose from expert-designed templates, or take control with custom fonts, colors, backgrounds, and more.
 * Automatically receive email notifications and display custom “thank you” messages when Polls are submitted.
 * Automatically store responses for analysis and export.